uf-mil/mil/Navigation-and-GPS.md

 * [LLA (Longitude, Latitude, Altitude)](https://en.wikipedia/wiki/Geographic_coordinate_system#Geographic_latitude_and_longitude): is another absolute frame fixed to the earth used more often in navigation, maps, etc. The z component (altitude) points up from sea level so should be around 0 anytime NaviGator is in the water.
 It is not directly measured by the sylphase board, but can be calculated from a ECEF position.

 # Global frame conversions
 Is is possible to calculate conversion from any one of the global frames listed above to the other 2.
-Because ENU is relative to NaviGator's position when the GPS software is started, a pair of synchronized ENU and ECEF messages is needed to go from ENU to ECEF/LLA or visa/versa.
+Because ENU is relative to NaviGator's position when the GPS software is started (instead of earth fixed), a pair of synchronized ENU and ECEF messages is needed to go from ENU to ECEF/LLA or visa/versa.
 Conversion between the two absolute frames can be done without an initial message pair.

 Implementations of the math to do these conversions can be found in the [rawgps_common python library in mil_common](https://github.com/uf-mil/mil_common/blob/master/gnc/rawgps_common/src/rawgps_common/gps.py).